anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      -

-Helm version 3 has been chosen as the Application packaging mechanism to ensure compliance with the ONAP ASD NF descriptor specification :cite:p:`onap-asd-spec` and ETSI SOL-001 rel.
-4 MCIOP specification :cite:p:`etsi-nfv-sol001`.
+Helm version 3 has been chosen as the Application packaging mechanism to ensure compliance with the ONAP ASD NF descriptor specification :cite:p:`onap-asd-spec_ra2` and ETSI SOL-001 rel.
+4 MCIOP specification :cite:p:`etsi-nfv-sol001_ra2`.

 Kubernetes workloads
 --------------------